 MICIN

-Toward the realization of lifestyle data acquisition using wearable devices from TMM Project cohort survey participants, a feasibility study will be conducted to evaluate various operational tasks and secure data acquisition and management processes in the survey at the time of device implementation.
+Toward the realization of lifestyle data acquisition using wearable devices from TMMo cohort survey participants, a feasibility study will be conducted to evaluate various operational tasks and secure data acquisition and management processes in the survey at the time of device implementation.
 Wearable devices have been suggested to have future potential as a means of acquiring sleep and physical activity data on a daily basis.
-Participants in the Brain and Mental Health Study who are 65 years of age or older at the time of participation in the study and who have given consent to participate in the study will be the eligibility criteria, with the aim of enrolling the first case on December 14, 2020, and enrolling up to approximately 30 cases by the end of the final participant enrollment (expected mid-February 2021).
+Participants in the Brain and Mental Health Study who are 65 years of age or older at the time of participation in the study and who have given their consent to participate in the study will be the eligibility criteria, and we aim to enroll the first case on December 14, 2020 and the maximum of about 30 cases by the end of enrollment of the final participants (scheduled for mid-February, 2021).

-Since fiscal 2011, ToMMo has been conducting health surveys of 150,000 local residents, mainly in the affected areas, together with Iwate Medical University, with the understanding and cooperation of local residents, in conjunction with the rehabilitation of medical care and reconstruction of medical institutions in the areas affected by the Great East Japan Earthquake.
+Since FY2011, ToMMo and Iwate Medical University have been conducting a health survey of 150,000 local residents, mainly in the affected areas, with the understanding and cooperation of local residents, in conjunction with the rehabilitation of medical care and reconstruction of medical institutions in the areas affected by the Great East Japan Earthquake.
 At the same time, a biobank of biological samples, health information, etc. is being built, with the aim of establishing a next-generation medical system for drug discovery research and personalized medicine by combining and analyzing genome, health, and medical information.
-Meanwhile, in January 2019, the Pharmaceutical Manufacturers Association of Japan (PMAJ) formulated the "PMAJ Policy Proposal 2019" and announced that it will work on cutting-edge research and development incorporating innovative technologies such as health and medical big data, AI, and genomic medicine, regarding the ecosystem established by a wide range of stakeholders in industry, academia and government The meeting was attended by over 100 participants from the industry, academia, and government.
+Meanwhile, in January 2019, the JPMA formulated the "JPMA Policy Proposal 2019" and announced that it will work on cutting-edge research and development incorporating innovative technologies such as health and medical big data, AI, and genome medicine, regarding the ecosystem built by a wide range of stakeholders from industry, academia, and government.
+The meeting was attended by over 100 participants from the industry, academia, and government.
 The goal is to create a favorable environment in which innovation in the life science field can extend people's healthy life expectancy and economic growth, which in turn will create the next round of innovation and further development of science.

-In this context, ToMMo and the Pharmaceutical Cooperative Association signed a collaboration agreement on January 31, 2020, to promote next-generation medicine, and are now working on industry-academia collaboration projects promoted by ToMMo and the Pharmaceutical Cooperative Association regarding next-generation medicine (personalized prevention and personalized medicine).
+ToMMo and JPMA signed a collaboration agreement on January 31, 2020, to promote next-generation medicine, and have been working on industry-academia collaboration projects promoted by ToMMo and JPMA regarding next-generation medicine (personalized prevention and personalized medicine).
 In March 2020, the two parties launched a joint research project to analyze the relationship between sleep and activity habits, which are among the various lifestyle habits that affect individual health, and the basic data of the TMM project, which focuses on brain MRI images, cognitive and psychological functions, and physiological tests.
-In this joint research, we plan to analyze sleep and activity habits based on information obtained from responses to questionnaires, but while lifestyle data from these questionnaires is extremely important as basic data for the TMM project, it is based on the subjective responses of individual participants, and there are limitations in conducting objective and quantitative research.
+In this joint research, we plan to analyze sleep and activity habits based on information obtained from responses to questionnaires.
 Therefore, we have to take a look at the data of the daily lifestyle of the participants.

-MICIN, which has expertise in the construction of data linkage systems with wearable devices, data acquisition and management in a secure environment, and implementation operational know-how, has been invited as a partner for this research.
+ToMMo, JPMA, and MICIN have invited MICIN, which has expertise in building data linkage systems with wearable devices, acquiring and managing data in a secure environment, and expertise in implementation operations, as a partner in this research.
 ToMMo, the Pharmaceutical Cooperative Union of Japan, and MICIN have decided to launch a joint research project to verify the practical feasibility of wearable device implementation.

 Reference